Philadelphia Traumatic Brain Injury Lawyer

 • Sensitivity to light and sound

 If you or a loved one is living with a brain injury due to medical malpractice or another form of negligence, you know how difficult it is to afford all the necessary treatments, especially if you are now unable to work.
 The Weitz Firm, LLC, provides effective representation to people in Philadelphia, Pennsylvania, dealing with brain trauma.
 As a practicing trial attorney since 1992, attorney Eric H. Weitz knows the impact that a brain injury can have on the victim’s life, and how to get maximum financial compensation for those problems.
-Besides Philadelphia, our firm accepts clients throughout Pennsylvania, New Jersey and nationwide.

 Brain injuries can happen in several ways, such as: